 - Remove loose rugs or secure them with non-slip backing

-- Add motion-sensor lights for evening visibility
+- Consider motion-sensor lights for evening movement

 Bedroom